stoodx/obfuscation/ReadMe.txt

 3)Open the project property.

-4)Select Configuration: Release or Debug.
+4)Select Configuration: Release (recommended) or Debug.

 5)Open Build Events/Pre-Build Event.
 Set "parser o" in Command Line.
 Set "Yes" in Use In Build if you wish to enable the obfuscation or set "No" for its disabling.